adalessa/laravel-nvim-docs/source/docs/user-commands.md

 ```

 ## View Finder
-Command to bind, that will look for views in the current file if only one meet will jump into it,
+Command to bind, that will look for views in the current file if only one  is found will jump into it,
-When run in a view will search for the usage to quickly switch from usage and implementation.
+When run in a view it will search for the usage to quickly switch from usage and implementation.

 ## Serve
 To run the `php artisan serve`.
-Will spawn the proces can be stopped with the `stop` sub command `:Laravel serve stop`
+Will spawn the process, which can be stopped with the `stop` sub command `:Laravel serve stop`

 ## Assets
 To run the `npm run dev`.
-Will span the assets build process, can be stopped with `stop` sub command `:Laravel assets stop`
+Will span the assets build process, which can be stopped with `stop` sub command `:Laravel assets stop`